Acceleration is the Key to Drag Reduction in Turbulent Flow: Supplementary materials

-{\bf Fig. 2.} Drag reduction versus non-dimensional acceleration amplitude $a^+$. (a) All current data. (b) All data for for $T^+_{osc} > 150$.
-Filled circles, current data color coded by $Re_\tau$ (see the legend); diamonds, pipe flow data Choi \& Graham \cite{choi1998drag}.
+{\bf Fig. 2.} Drag reduction versus non-dimensional acceleration amplitude $a^+$. (a) All current data. (b) All data for for $T^+ > 150$.
+Filled circles, current data color coded by $Re_\tau$ (see legend); { $\diamond$}, pipe flow data \cite{choi1998drag}.
 Line for guidance only.